 9AM-4PM: CT Days Gear Expo

 Check out the latest outdoor gear from top brands like Osprey Packs, Outdoor Research, MSR and more.
-We’ll be giving away a ton of prizes throughout the day, so be sure to enter the drawing benefitting Trails2000.
+Get a custom bootfit with Lowa Boots, or nerd-out on stove technology with MSR.
+Gear junkies unite!
+Plus we’ll be giving away a ton of prizes throughout the day, so be sure to enter the drawing benefitting Trails2000.

 9-10AM: Intro to Bikepacking with Velorution Cycles

 Whether you are planning to thru-ride the Colorado Trail or just get out for a quick overnight mission, get up to speed on bikepacking with Durango’s Velorution Cycles.
 They have the expertise and gear to get you and your bike outfitted for the long haul.
 Learn how to get started bikepacking and the gear you need to make it happen.

 Do you love the land as much as you love playing on it?
 Learn the basics of Leave No Trace to keep our mountain and desert landscapes in pristine condition for the next generation.
 The clinic will be lead by MK Gunn from the San Juan Mountains Association and will include a special presentation by Lindsay Aragon who has been studying the E.coli levels in Chicago Basin.

 MK Gunn is the Volunteer and Education Specialist for San Juan Mountains Association.
 She creates and assists with programs that get people out on public lands and instills in them an appreciation of these lands so that they will want to share this love with others and protect these wild lands for future generations.

 Join Backpacker’s Get Out More all star ambassador Randy Propster for an engaging 75-minute seminar full of trail tested tips, regional trip advice and outdoor gear.